6adore/demo-groupcache/README.md

 # demo-groupcache
-a simple demo for groupcache+mysql. mysql is deployed in a cloud service, which involves dealing remote-server connection
+a simple implementation of groupcache+mysql. mysql is deployed in a cloud service, which involves dealing remote-server connection.